G.Projector User's Guide

 G.Projector is a tool for exploring map projections.
 It takes an input map image, typically in Equirectangular form (also called Cylindrical Equidistant or Plate Carré) and transforms it to one of over 140 other projections.
 Additionally, outlines and/or symbols can be drawn overlaying the projected map image.

 Input Map Images

 When you first start G.Projector, you are presented with a file dialog asking you to select a source input map.
-The basic image formats you can open include BMP, GIF, JPG, and PNG.
+The bitmapped image formats that you can use include BMP, GIF, JPG, and PNG.
 On some platforms you may also be able to open TIFF images.
-Furthermore, you can open ground overlay images identified within many OpenGIS KML and KMZ files.
+Furthermore, you can open ground overlay images that are identified within many OpenGIS KML and KMZ files.

 What other constraints are there on your choice?